Supplementary Python Basics

 b has a default value, can be omitted

-*args automatically collects extra positional arguments
+*args automatically collects extra positional parameters

-**kwargs automatically collects extra named arguments
+**kwargs automatically collects extra named parameters

 '''